jason-xxl/methodman/README.md

 What about mocking an exported channel without significant refactoring?
 I'm not sure yet.
 Please share with me if you got idea.

-## How methodman works?

-The processing model is simple.

-1. When registering the dependency method var, methodman will replace the var with a manager object.
-It wraps the original method with a queue layer in front (one queue for one method in one goroutine).

-2. When you push a fake response to a method, the response will enter the queue of current goroutine.

-3. When the method endpoint is called (actually the manager object is called), it will check the queue of current goroutine.
-If the queue is non-empty, the method will response the fake response by consuming the queue.
-When queue is empty, the original method is called to provide a real response.

 ## Complete Demo

 Please check out [GitHub Pages](https://github.com/jason-xxl/methodman/blob/master/expect_test.go)